 List of brands we tested in this review.

 CHOICE only recommends babies' and kids' products that meet strict safety criteria.
-This does mean we're sometimes unable to fully recommend any models.
-A Recommended product has met all of our safety requirements.
+A Recommended product scores at least 80% for performance and meets all of our safety requirements.

 Unlock this by becoming a member.

 Already a member?
 Log in now